jsenellart/papers/WordTranslationWithoutParallelData/README.md

                         if valid relative increase > this value for 2 epochs, half the LR
-  --knn KNN             number of neighbors to extract --distance {CSLS,NN}  distance to use NN or CSLS [2.3] --load LOAD           load parameters of generator --save SAVE           save parameters of generator --evalDict EVALDICT   dictionary for evaluation --gpuid GPUID
+  --knn KNN             number of neighbors to extract --skipRefinment
+  --distance {CSLS,NN}  distance to use NN or CSLS [2.3] --load LOAD           load parameters of generator --save SAVE           save parameters of generator --evalDict EVALDICT   dictionary for evaluation --gpuid GPUID
 ```

 The 10k first entries of the dictionary with are dumped at the last epoch.

 The option `--load file` and `--save file`, can be used to save and reload the generator state.

+for `-save FILE` - the file saved will be `FILE_adversarial.t7` - corresponding to optimal solution found during adversarial training, then `FILE_refinement.t7` after refinement procedure.

 ## Some results
 * 10k first English-French entries are provided [here](./sample.md) - corresponding to a P@5 score of 62.24 (vs. P@1 77.8 in the paper without refinment but using the authors own dictionary).
 The hyper-parameters are the same than the ones in the paper (except batch size)